… that is the question. Not really, the real question is:

 The basics are this, any good system architecture will be able to handle failures and recover from them.
 This includes exceptions, even if you are designing a system that will use return by failures.
 To design a system like this you must design in modules, who’s bounds are well establish so that in case of catastrophic failure, you can help the system to recover and understand what data can and what data cannot be trusted.

 Any language worth developing in would make the basic guarantee that when an exception is thrown, and as the stack starts to unravel, destructors are called, things are cleaned as best the programmer instructed, and that no leaks occur.
 This may mean that some objects are in an unstable state, but that those objects should be able to be destroyed, or even used – even if their state is not predictable.
+Now I would not go off and start using objects that were being modified when an exception was thrown, but the point here is that you could and many times in production code you will see this done with try/catch blocks.

 With this understanding we can make a pretty solid design principle, which would state something like: